coxem14/Capstone-1/README.md

 There were also files containing movie plot keywords, credits, and links to all the movies in the Full MovieLens dataset.
 I might explore these further when I learn about NLP.

 ## Action

+Questions:
+> * Are there relationships between the budget for a movie and how much revenue it generates?
+> * Do certain genres of movies generate more revenue than others?
+Higher ratings than others?
+> * Does runtime impact budget, revenue, or rating?

 I utilized [Jupyter Notebook](https://github.com/coxem14/Capstone-1/blob/main/MoviEDA.ipynb) for my analysis, and consolidated the functions I wrote to aid in data cleaning, data manipulating, and plotting into my [movies.py](https://github.com/coxem14/Capstone-1/blob/main/movies.py) file.